Home Health Care Insurance in Wisconsin

 A Professional Liability insurance policy (also known as Errors and Omissions or E&O insurance) is an essential policy that protects you and your company in case of a lawsuit due to alleged professional wrongdoing.
 It protects you from third-party professional negligence claims.

 A policy will provide coverage for both true and meritless claims.
-Professional Liability insurance can be referred to as Errors and Omissions (E&O) insurance.

 What is typically covered?